lookmichael/IOS101-Prework/README.md

 Submitted by: Michael Le

-IOS101-Prework is an app that...
-[TODO]
+IOS101-Prework is an app that displays my first IOS app

 Time spent: **2** hours spent in total